jbratcher/should-i-run/README.md

 # ShouldIRun

-Get a rating on weather conditions for outdoor activities
+Weather conditions rated for activities fetched from location-based data.

+ShouldIRun rates the current and daily weather conditions and determines how favorable they are for running.

 [Demo](https://jbratcher.github.io/ShouldIRun)

+#### Features include:

+* IP localization as well as user input localities,
+* Temperature scale
+* Warmth preference
+* schedule a day to run
+* Find the best day to run in the next 7 days

-##### Tech used
+##### Technologies used

 React
-ES2015 JavaScript Features (Fetch,promises, Array.map)
+ES2015 JavaScript
 SCSS

 ##### APIs used